 According to the Hawaii instructions:

 A Hawaii Resident is an individual that is domiciled in Hawaii or an individual that resides in Hawaii for other than temporary purpose.
-An individual domiciled outside Hawaii is considered a Hawaii resident if they spend more than 200 days in Hawaii.
+An individual domiciled outside Hawaii is considered a Hawaii resident if they spend more than 200 days in Hawaii during the tax year.
 If the stay is temporary, you may need to prove you were a permanent resident of another state.

 A Hawaii Nonresident is an individual that is in Hawaii temporarily and whose permanent domicile is not Hawaii.